sfiera/gbkiss.org/content/tech/text.rst

 Encoding
 --------

-GBText stores text in one of two encodings:
+GBKiss stores text in one of two encodings:

-*  A “`plain text`_” encoding, with 1 byte for every printable character
+*  A “`plain text`_” encoding, with 1 byte for every glyph
 *  A “`rich text`_” encoding, with multi-byte characters and control codes

 Plain Text